LukasKalbertodt/floof/docs/file-format.md

 ## Operations

-Operations are at the core of watchboi: they do the actual work.
+Operations are at the core of floof: they do the actual work.
 An "operation" is a very general abstraction, meaning that lots of things can be implemented as operation.